Launching a New History Note

 Despite these obstacles, however, internal pressure from unions, combined with external pressure from the media and campaign groups, was too strong to resist.
 Cashman explained that the clinching moment came when Sir Ian McKellen, the actor and gay rights campaigner, paid a personal visit to the Prime Minister to discuss the bar.
 As McKellen left, Major told him: ‘I will make absolutely certain that senior civil servants know about this, and I will see what I can do’.
 In July 1991, Major announced that owing to ‘changing social attitudes’ gay men and lesbians would be allowed to join the British Diplomatic Service for the first time.

-Homosexuality at the Foreign Office, 1967-1991 and the full transcript from the event can be found at www.issuu.com/fcohistorians.
+Homosexuality at the Foreign Office, 1967-1991 and the full transcript is available on FCO Historian's ISSU page.

 Keep tabs on the past.
 Sign up for our email alerts.